 The Financial Aid Committee sets deadlines for filing of the financial aid application to ensure that all families have equitable access to financial aid funds.
 All applications for financial aid must be complete at the time of submission in order to be considered.
-Timely application with Admissions Application is requested.
+Timely application is requested by the Financial Aid Committee.

 Financial Aid Policies of the TMS Board of Trustees